210029073/Employee_Spring_Boot_WebApp/README.md

 ## No CSS has been included yet...
 However, there no CSS has been applied to the pages yet.
 Will be added to the upcoming versions.
+Though, primary aim was to keep things simple, and make sure everything works.

 ## Setup
 The following project will work on **Eclipse** and **IntelliJ IDE**.